alexandermendes/react-duplicate-resource-monitor/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)
 [![npm version](https://badge.fury.io/js/react-resource-monitor.svg)](https://badge.fury.io/js/react-resource-monitor)

-During development it may be useful to draw attention to issues that may affect performance when the application is deployed.

-This package logs a warning when one of the following happens:

-- A dupliate resource is loaded (e.g. as the result of React re-renders)
-- The TTFB is above a defined limit
+When using head management libraries, such as [react-helmet](https://github.com/nfl/react-helmet), it is possible for React hydration and re-renders to cause resources to be loaded multiple times.
+This package logs a warning if that happens.

 ## Installation